The best wireless headphones, USB-C earbuds, and smart speakers you can buy (Fall 2019)

 True wireless earbuds have come a long way in a few short years.
 What was once an expensive extravagance for early adopters that offered inconsistent performance and subpar audio quality can now be made to a far higher standard at a more accessible price point.

-Another pair I've had the pleasure of trying out recently are these from Taotronics.
-Much like the Soundcore Liberty Neo, they're a relatively no-frills set, but they sound much better than you'd expect for the price.
+Much like the Liberty Neo, these earbuds from Taotronics are a relatively no-frills set, but they sound much better than you'd expect for the price.
 They also manage to include touch controls, which is better than pressing a button into your ear.
 Up to 5 hours of battery life is similarly unexpected, and although the case doesn't look like much, it can hold up to another 5 recharges.
-Although $45 is already a killer price for these earbuds, you'll also be able to find them on sale occasionally too, making them even better value for money.
+The launch price of $45 was already a killer deal for these earbuds, but you can get them as low as $32.39 these days on sale— a complete bargain.

 Creative Outlier Air

-Towards the higher end of what we'd call cheap, the $80 Outlier Air from Creative boast some impressive features and are appearing in best lists all over the internet for good reason.
-They promise up to 10 hours of battery life on a single charge with a further two charges in the case, which is better than competitors that cost three times as much.
-The case also has a touch of class with an aluminum chassis and USB Type-C charging, something not everything on this list has.
-There are also individual charging lights for each earbud and the case, which is nifty.
+The $70 Outlier Air from Creative boasts some impressive features such as up to 10 hours of battery life on a single charge with a further two charges in the case.
+The case also has a touch of class with an aluminum chassis, USB Type-C charging, and individual charging lights for each earbud and the case, which is nifty.
 The graphene-enhanced drivers are said to produce competitive audio quality with impressive bass, and there's support for AAC and aptX codecs.